Llorx/persistency/README.md

 const persistency = new Persistency({
     folder: "/path/to/data/folder",
-    reclaimTimeout: 10000 // Milliseconds.
+    reclaimDelay: 10000 // Milliseconds.
 Optional.
 10 seconds by default.
 Set to 0 or negative to directly delete old entries without any waiting
 });

 // The library works with buffers, so you can use any serialization library, like pacopack